ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ### Calcuating fees {#calculating-fees}

 One of the main benefits achieved with the London upgrade is improving the user's experience when setting transaction fees.
-For wallets that support the upgrade, instead of explicitly stating how much you are willing to pay to get your transaction through, wallet providers will automatically set a recommended transaction fee to reduce the amount of complexity burdened onto their users.
+For wallets that support the upgrade, instead of explicitly stating how much you are willing to pay to get your transaction through, wallet providers will automatically set a recommended transaction fee (base fee + recommended priority fee) to reduce the amount of complexity burdened onto their users.

 ## EIP-1559 {#eip-1559}